The log press isn’t a shoulder exercise. It’s a full-body event disguised as an overhead lift.

 - Keep your back flat

-This is where you breathe, rebrace, and prepare for the roll.
+This is your reset position.
+You’re not pausing because you’re weak.
+You’re pausing because you’re smart.
+This is where you breathe, rebrace, and get ready for the roll.

 4. The Roll to the Chest

 This is where most lifters make the biggest mistake.
+They try to curl the log.
+Don’t.
+From the lap:

-- Flare elbows slightly
+- Flare your elbows slightly

 - Squeeze the log into your torso